MicrosoftDocs/security/trusted-root-docs/new-ca-application.md

 ---
-title: Program Requirements - Microsoft Trusted Root Program
+title: New CA application - Microsoft Trusted Root Program
 description: This document provides details about the requirements all Certificate Authorities are required to adhere to in order to be compliant with our program. ms.date: 02/18/2020 ms.service: security